 You open Microsoft Teams and there's no record button.
-Your company is paying for Microsoft 365, yet you can't record an externally-hosted Teams call.
+Your company is paying for Microsoft 365, but you can't record an externally-hosted Teams call.
+The license you assumed would unlock everything turns out to do exactly nothing here.

 Why the Teams record button isn't on your screen

 The button only appears once all three are satisfied.
-In customer or partner-hosted Teams calls, at least one of these almost always fails.
+In customer or partner-hosted Teams calls, at least one of them almost always fails — usually the third.

 Three patterns where "but we pay for M365" doesn't help